mdassarma/devops-tutorial-1/docs/linters.md

 - The path for the files to be linted can be changed in the `gulpfile.js` in the `paths.css` object
 - The basic configuration settings for csslint can be found in the `.csslintrc` file.
 Visit this [LINK] (https://github.com/CSSLint/csslint/wiki/Rules) to add/edit more configurations in the `.csslintrc` file.

+## This is a learning section
+- Fork your project to do independent work.